canjs/canjs/view/mustache/doc/helperOptions.md

 @typedef {{fn:function,inverse:function,hash:Object}} can.Mustache.helperOptions helperOptions
 @parent can.Mustache.types

-@description The options argument pass to a [can.Mustache.helper helper function].
+@description The options argument passed to a [can.Mustache.helper helper function].

 @option {function(*)} [fn(context)] Provided if a [can.Mustache.helpers.sectionHelper section helper] is called.
 Call `fn` to